certego/.github/README.dev.md

 - All README and docs.

 ### 🏷️ Release
-When a new version is released, please remember to change tag in this files:
+When a new version is released, please remember to change tag in these files:
 - [Starter Workflow](workflow-templates/starter.yml)
 - [Node.js Workflow](.github/workflows/node.yml)
 - [Python Workflow](.github/workflows/python.yml)